Annamary Dickey: Early career in Saint Louis and on Broadway

-In 1937 Dickey became a contracted member of the St. Louis Municipal Opera (SLMO); beginning her professional career performing in operas, operettas, and musicals with the company.
+In 1937, Dickey became a contracted member of the St. Louis Municipal Opera (SLMO); beginning her professional career performing in operas, operettas, and musicals with the company.
 She made her professional debut in July 1937 with the SLMO in the world premiere of Frederick Loewe and Earle Crooker's 1937 musical, Salute to Spring, at The MUNY in the supporting role of Splaster with Bernice Claire starring.
 The following summer she appeared in the world premiere of Jerome Kern and Oscar Hammerstein II's operetta Gentleman Unafraid.
 Other works she performed in with the SLMO included De Koven's Robin Hood (1937); the world premiere of Bruno Hardt-Warden's Wild Violets (1937, as Mitzi); Bedřich Smetana's The Bartered Bride (1939, as Esmerelda); and Victor Herbert's Babette (1939, as Vinetta).
-In 1937 she also was a regular singer on the 'Evening Serenade' program for KMOX radio in Saint Louis.
+In 1937, she also performed as a regular on the 'Evening Serenade' program for KMOX radio in Saint Louis.

-In 1938 Dickey starred in Glendon Allvine's Knights of Song, a stage work which told the story of Gilbert and Sullivan.
+In 1938, Dickey starred in Glendon Allvine's Knights of Song, a stage work which told the story of Gilbert and Sullivan.
 The work included several scenes and excerpts from the operettas of the famous pair and Dickey was featured heavily in those scenes.
 Among the parts she portrayed in the show were, Edith from The Pirates of Penzance and Pitti-Sing from The Mikado among others.
 She performed in the world premiere of the work at the SLMO in August 1938, and then continued with the production when it transferred to Broadway on October 17, 1938; an occasion which marked her Broadway debut.
 The production was produced by Laurence Schwab and directed by Hammerstein.
-In 1939 she returned to Broadway in the role of the Nurse in Arnold Sundgaard's Everywhere I Roam.
+In 1939, she returned to Broadway in the role of the Nurse in Arnold Sundgaard's Everywhere I Roam.